What’s the lowdown?

 When will your periods and fertility return after the Mirena?

-Our reviews show that after Mirena coil removal, the majority of women find their usual menstrual cycle returns within a few months (as of Nov 2021: 25% reviewers within 1 month, 14% in 2 months and 20% in 3-6 months).
-If your periods do not return after 6 months of removal then we recommend seeking medical advice to investigate for an underlying cause, NOT due to having had Mirena.
+Our reviews show that after Mirena coil removal, the majority of women find their usual menstrual cycle returns within a few months (around 1 in 3 of our reviewers have their first period within a month!)
+If your periods do not return after 6 months of removal then we recommend seeking medical advice to investigate for an underlying cause, NOT due to having had the Mirena.

 Had your Mirena removed and still no period?